PhilipYip1988/python-tutorials/001_install/readme.md

 [Visual Studio Code](https://code.visualstudio.com/#alt-downloads) needs to be installed seperately using the appropriate package for your Operating System.

 Once installed, launch Visual Studio Code using the start menu shortcut.
-Alternatively laubnch it from the Mambaforge Prompt (Windows)/Terminal (Linux) using:
+Alternatively launch it from the Mambaforge Prompt (Windows)/Terminal (Linux) using:

 ```
 mamba activate vscode